dtipson/thenUse/README.md

 someApi().done(
     remove.the($thing)
 ).fail(
-    remove.the($otherThing)
+    $otherThing.use(remove);
 );
 ```

-So, that can be nice sometimes.
-A bit easier to read, minifies a tiny bit better, whatever.
-Same thing with this:
+So, that syntax can be nice sometimes instead of all those anonymous functions.
+It's a bit easier to read, it minifies a tiny bit better, whatever.
+Same deal with this:

 ```
 $('ul').on('click','li', function(){ $(this).remove(); });
 ```

 Another anonymous function.
-And why am I explicitly specifying $(this) for something so simple?
+And why are we explicitly specifying $(this) for something so simple?
 What's with all the () () ()?
-It looks like a really lousy emjoi.
-So, now I can do this instead:
+It looks like a really goofy emjoi.
+With thenUse, we can do this instead:

 ```
 $('ul').on('click','li', use('remove').$ );
 ```

-or
+or something like this:

 ```
 var removeSelf = use('remove').$;